PLSysSec/cse291-fall16/content/ideas.md

   program rewriting to essentially implement taint tracking.
 (Credit: this idea came out of a discussion with Brad Karp who would be a natural collaborator.)
 - Develop domain-specific symbol execution.
 Consider, for example, finding (security) bugs in web (e.g., rails or express) applications.
+Or, consider, for example, using symbolic execution to reverse-engineer custom hardware protocols -- come chat with me and Kirill Levchenko about this.
 - Evaluate the Web Crypto API and design an alternative API that is less bug prone.
 Both  a simpler API and an API that uses IFC to ensure keys are not leaked are reasonable directions.